corndeladmin/WhaleSpotting-Python/README.md

 6. Copy the `.env-template` file to a new `.env` file.
 This `.env` file shouldn't ever be committed (and is already included in the `.gitignore`) as it may contain secrets.

-7. Make sure you've got PostgreSQL installed.
-You'll notice that your `.env` file contains POSTGRES config variables.
-As well as installing Postgres we need to make sure we have a user set up to match that config, with the right permissions to create the database when the app runs.
-All instructions for this step are in the `Install Postgres` section below.
+7. Follow the instructions in the section `Setting up Postgres` below to ensure that the database is ready for use.
+(You'll notice that your `.env` file contains POSTGRES config variables.
+The instructions below setup a user to match that config, with the right permissions to create the database when the app runs.)

 8. Run this command to run your code:
 `poetry run flask run`

+9. The app should now be available at `http://localhost:5000`

-## Install Postgres
+## Setting up Postgres

-Before you run the app you will need to make sure you've got Postgres installed.
+Before you run the app you will need to make sure you've got Postgres installed and a database set up by following the instructions below.

+### Install Postgres

 1. Download and install the [PostgreSQL server software](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) if you haven't already.

-2. Make sure you've added Postgres to your PATH (`C:\Program Files\PostgreSQL\<your version number>\bin`).

-3. Open the Windows Start menu and search for "pgAdmin".
-When you start "pgAdmin" for the first time, you'll be asked to set a password for your superuser.
-You'll need this password in a moment on step 4.
+2. Open the Windows Start menu and search for "pgAdmin".
+When you start "pgAdmin" for the first time, you'll be asked to set a master password.

-4. Open a terminal and type `psql -U postgres` - `postgres` is the username of your superuser that you just set the password for.
-You should be prompted to enter that password, and then see the terminal prompt `postgres=#`.
-We can now start running some SQL from the terminal.

-5. We don't want to run our app with our superuser, so we're going to create a new user just for Whalespotting.
-To make things simpler, the `.env` file is set up with `whalespotting` set as the server, database, username and password, so we need to set up to match this.

-6. From the terminal, type `\du` to see your current list of Postgres users.
-It's likely you'll just have one (your `postgres` superuser).

-7. Now type, `CREATE USER whalespotting WITH PASSWORD 'whalespotting';`.
-Make sure not to miss the `;` off the end of your SQL commands.

-8. If you type `\du` again you should see a new user - `whalespotting` - has been created.
-They still don't have any privileges though, so they can't create a database, which we need to do for the app to run.
-To give the user privileges type `ALTER USER whalespotting WITH CREATEDB`.
-If you run `\du` one last time you should now be able to check that your user `whalespotting` has the `Create DB` role attribute listed next to it.

-9. Finally we need to set up a server instance.
-You can create one in "pgAdmin" by following these steps:
-    a.
-Click 'Add new server' in Quick Links
-    b.
-Fill out the required information for the new server instance.
-        - General | name: `whalespotting`
-        - Connection | Host name: `localhost`
-        - Connection | Username: `whalespotting`
-        - Connection | Password: `whalespotting`
-        - Leave everything else as the default values (Port, Maintenance database etc.)
+### Set up Whalespotting user

+1. Inside your PostgreSQL server in pgAdmin, right-click on *Login/Group Roles* and create a new Login/Group Role with the name `whalespotting` (in the *General* tab), the password `whalespotting` (in the *Definition* tab) and the ability to log in and create databases (in the *Privileges* tab).

+2. Click `Save` to create the user.

+### Set up Whalespotting database

+1. Inside your PostgreSQL server in pgAdmin, right-click on Databases and create a new Database with the name `whalespotting` and the owner `whalespotting` (both in the General tab).

-    c.
-Click the "Save" button to create the server instance.
+2. Click `Save` to create the database.

-10. Start the server instance by right-clicking on it in the object browser and selecting "Start/Restart Server".
+## Main dependencies

+*   The overall application framework is [Flask](https://flask.palletsprojects.com/), with routing setup in `app/__init.py` and page templates under `templates/`.

+*   [SQL Alchemy](https://www.sqlalchemy.org/) is the ORM (Object-Relational Mapper) that provides object-based interaction with the database.

+*   Migrations (database schema changes) are implemented with [Alembic](https://alembic.sqlalchemy.org/) - see below.

 ## Migrations